ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 -   Ensure that the confidentiality of the sensitive information is protected during transit, for example by encrypting the data.
 -   Ensure copies of sensitive information are not kept beyond when they are actually required, for example by keeping information "just in case" it might be needed in the future.

-All MoJ staff must avoid exposing sensitive data to unnecessary risks, in particular by observing all aspects of the MoJ [Acceptable Use Policy](acceptable-use-policy.md).
+All MoJ staff must avoid exposing sensitive data to unnecessary risks, in particular by observing all aspects of MoJ [Acceptable Use Policy](acceptable-use-policy.md).

 Authorisation must be sought from the IAO before sensitive information can be moved or shared with a 3rd party.
 The authorisation itself is captured within the [Data Movement Form](#data-movement-form-dmf). the following sub-sections provide guidance on particular types of information sharing common across the MoJ, and to help you complete a DMF.